networkfusion/MBN-TinyCLR/README.md

 More drivers will be added as soon as they are verified by TinyCLR 2.0.
 Those are the drivers tagged with the clock symbol :clock130: in the above list.

 ## **How to use our drivers**
+### TinyCLR

-It's as simple as that :
+It's as simple as :

 * Create a TinyCLR application project in Visual Studio
+* Add [**_MBNCore.cs_**](https://github.com/MikroBusNet/MBN-TinyCLR/tree/master/MBNCore) to your project
+* Add the needed driver source as well, from the [Drivers folder](https://github.com/MikroBusNet/MBN-TinyCLR/tree/master/Drivers)
+* Use the example in the [Examples folder](https://github.com/MikroBusNet/MBN-TinyCLR/tree/master/Examples) as a start for your program
+* That's all !

+### nanoFramework WiP
+It's as simple as :

+* Create a nanoFramework application project in Visual Studio
 * Add [**_MBNCore.cs_**](https://github.com/MikroBusNet/MBN-TinyCLR/tree/master/MBNCore) to your project
 * Add the needed driver source as well, from the [Drivers folder](https://github.com/MikroBusNet/MBN-TinyCLR/tree/master/Drivers)
 * Use the example in the [Examples folder](https://github.com/MikroBusNet/MBN-TinyCLR/tree/master/Examples) as a start for your program